-The mission of the George Fox University Athletic Training Program is to provide a comprehensive and thorough athletic training educational experience for each individual, while providing guidance and leadership that incorporates the values of a Christ-Centered community.
-Through the academic course work and Clinical Education experience, the athletic training student will meet the requirements to receive a Bachelor of Science in Athletic Training Degree and acquire the needed knowledge and understanding of athletic training to pass the Board of Certification (BOC) examination.
+The mission of the George Fox University athletic training program is to provide a comprehensive and thorough athletic training educational experience for each individual, while providing guidance and leadership that incorporates the values of a Christ-Centered community.
+Through the academic course work and clinical education experience, the athletic training student will meet the requirements to receive a bachelor of science in athletic training degree and acquire the needed knowledge and understanding of athletic training to pass the Board of Certification (BOC) examination.

 - Collaborate with other allied health care professionals

-- Apply the NATA code of ethics and abide by Standards of Practice
+- Apply the NATA code of ethics and abide by Standards of practice

-- Students will develop competence in evidence-based practice.
+Outcome 3: Students will develop competence in evidence-based practice.